Expert Grease Trap Interceptor Cleaning and Pumping Services in Los Angeles

 Most municipalities require cleaning when grease and solids reach 25% of the trap’s capacity.
 For busy restaurants, that means monthly cleaning.
 Smaller cafes might stretch it to quarterly.
 High-volume establishments often need bi-weekly service.
 Fast food restaurants?
 Sometimes weekly.

-Your cleaning frequency depends on:- Menu items (fried foods produce more grease)
+- Menu items (fried foods produce more grease)

 - Customer volume